An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 Unfortunately, as I was booking last minute during a popular time of the year (April), I couldn’t stay at one of these.
 I ended up finding a room available at Henjoko-in Temple, but I would only recommend it if the other ones aren’t available.

-Both breakfast and dinner are included as part of a temple stay.
+Both breakfast and dinner are included as part of a temple stay (so factor this into the cost).

 Recommended Temple Lodging: